 About Defy the Stars

 Noemi Vidal is a seventeen years old and sworn to protect her planet, Genesis.
 She’s willing to risk anything—including her own life.
 To their enemies on Earth, she’s a rebel.

 Abandoned in space for years, utterly alone, Abel has advanced programming that’s begun to evolve.
 He wants only to protect his creator, and to be free.
 To the people of Genesis, he’s an abomination.

 Noemi and Abel are enemies in an interstellar war, forced by chance to work together as they embark … Continue reading

 After he’s shot down in 1943 Nazi Germany, American pilot Roger Greene endures a medical experiment at the hands of a German doctor.
 When a bomb destroys the facility, research, and all other participants, Roger finds himself swept away to a secret Nazi compound.
 There he survives while his captors try to recreate the data from the original experiment, an experiment which leaves Roger able to heal miraculously fast and removes the effects of his body aging.

 In 2015, all Katherine Mueller has ever wanted to do is please her guardian and uncle.
 Lately, though, her uncle’s … Continue reading

 Published February 7, 2017

 After Ollie’s mother died, he left home with Dr. Auburn-Stache to travel the United States meeting other kids with bizarre abilities resulting from lab experiments.
 In letters to Moritz, the German boy with no eyes who has become his best friend, Ollie relates the journey.
 He meets a boy with bones so brittle they snap like chalk, and a girl who removes her heart when her feelings become too intense.
-Inspired by Ollie’s cross-country adventure, Moritz makes a journey of his own, joining a prestigious school where he meets a girl with … Continue reading
+Inspired by Ollie’s cross-country adventure, Moritz makes a journey of his own, joining a prestigious school where he meets a … Continue reading